Shaw Trust Trustees

 Trustees have ultimate responsibility for directing the affairs of a charity, and ensuring that it is solvent, well-run, and delivering the charitable outcomes for the benefit of the public for which it has been set up.

-Shaw Trust's Board of Trustees is chaired by Ken Olisa, and our Board of Trustees has a total of eleven members.
+Shaw Trust's Board of Trustees is chaired by Ken Olisa, and our Board of Trustees has a total of nine members.